[Importing corpus data to Korp: technical documentation]

 A corpus id may contain only lower-case letters az, digits 09, underscores _ and dashes -, and it must begin with a letter.
 A corpus id should be relatively short, preferably shorter than 30 characters, and never longer than 63 characters.

 The corpus id should be resemble the name of the corpus, but abbreviations may (and often should) be used.
-The short name of the corpus (as shown in the META-SHARE record of the corpus) may sometimes be used as the corpus id, or at least it may give hints for devising a corpus id.
+The short name of the corpus (as shown in the metadata record of the corpus) may sometimes be used as the corpus id, or at least it may give hints for devising a corpus id.

 Do not use too generic, vague or ambiguous corpus ids: for example, puhe for a speech corpus, since Korp has many speech corpora.
 Even if a corpus would be the only one of its kind at the moment of adding it to Korp, other corpora of the same type may be added later.